sanity-io/embeddings-index-ui/README.md

 # Sanity Embeddings Index UI

-> This package contains plugins for **Sanity Studio v3**.
+> Using this feature requires Sanity to send data to OpenAI[.]com, and Pinecone[.]io for storing vector interpretations of documents.

-Sanity Studio plugins that interact with the `/embeddings-index` HTTP API.
+Sanity Studio v3 plugins that interact with the `/embeddings-index` HTTP API.

 The Embeddings Index API enables creating named embeddings vector indexes.